peteroupc/peteroupc.github.io/bernoulli.md

 7. (This step adds two terms of exp(&minus;_x_/_y_)'s alternating series, multiplied by _z_/_t_, to _lamunq_, and sets _&#x03F5;_ to an upper bound on how close the current sum is to the desired probability.)
 Let _m_ be _n_\*2.
 Set _&#x03F5;_ to _z_\*_x_<sup>_m_</sup>/(_t_\*(_m_!)\*_y_<sup>_m_</sup>).
 If _m_ is 0, add _z_\*(_y_&minus;_x_)/(_t_\*_y_) to _lamunq_.
 Otherwise, add _z_\*_x_<sup>_m_</sup>\*(_m_\*_y_&minus;_x_+_y_) / (_t_\*_y_<sup>_m_+1</sup>\*((_m_+1)!)) to _lamunq_.
 8. Add 1 to _n_ and go to step 4.
 9. Let _bound_ be _lam_+1/(2<sup>_k_</sup>).
 If _lamunq_+_&#x03F5;_ &le; _bound_, set _s_ to 0.
 Otherwise, if _lamunq_ > _bound_, set _s_ to 2.
 Otherwise, set _s_ to 1.
-10. With probability 1/2, go to step 3.
+10. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), go to step 3.
 Otherwise, return a number that is 0 if _s_ is 0, 1 if _s_ is 2, or an unbiased random bit (either 0 or 1 with equal probability) otherwise.

 <a id=ln_2></a>
 #### ln(2)

 A special case of the algorithm for ln(1+_&lambda;_) given earlier.

-1. With probability 1/2, return 1.
+1. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return 1.
 2. Generate a uniform(0, 1) random number _u_, if it wasn't generated yet.
 3. [**Sample from the number _u_**](#Algorithms).
 If the result is 1, return 0.
 Otherwise, go to step 1.